Span Pointer Networks for Non-Autoregressive Task-Oriented Semantic Parsing: Hyperparameters

 \section{Hyperparameters}

 We specify the details of our hyperparameter sweeps in two tables below.
 Table \ref{table:hp_ar} specifies the auto-regressive hyperparameters for BART and RoBERTa models.
 Table \ref{table:hp_nar} we specify the non-autoregressive hyperparameters for RoBERTa and XLM-R models used in the paper.
+For the auto-regressive and non-autoregressive models, the models were hand tuned for initial parameters and the final numbers reported were based on a hyperparameter sweep with a total of 36 runs.
 For BART \cite{lewis2019bart} based models, we keep optimization parameter consistent with \citet{decoupled} rather than tuning the model ourselves.
 For our non-autoregressive models, both the baseline \cite{nar_semantic_parsing} and our proposed span pointer parser, we leverage the exact same hyperparameter sweep to ensure a fair comparison.